-The Hebrew language curriculum at IUB consist of a four-year sequence of Language and Literature courses.
-The undergraduate courses are offered through the Borns Jewish Studies Program and the Graduate courses are offered through the NELC (Near Eastern Languages and Cultures) Department.
+The Hebrew language curriculum at IUB consists of a four-year sequence of Language and Literature courses.
+Undergraduate courses are offered through the Borns Jewish Studies Program and graduate courses are offered through the NELC (Near Eastern Languages and Cultures) Department.
 Undergraduate students may earn a Minor in Hebrew through the Borns Jewish Studies Program.

 The Hebrew Program offers two language tracks:

 In both language tracks, courses must be taken in sequence.
-Except for the JSTU-H100/NELC-H501 course, all other courses have prerequisites which require students to successfully complete lower language levels.
+Except for the JSTU-H100/NELC-H501 and JSTU-B100/NELC-B501 courses, all other courses have prerequisites which require students to successfully complete lower language levels.

 Hebrew language courses are offered at the 100 through the 400 levels for undergraduates, and at the 500 level for graduate students.
 The undergraduate 100-200 level courses comprise the first two years and satisfy the foreign language requirement, in both the Modern Hebrew and the Biblical Hebrew language tracks.
 These courses meet with the 500 level courses, for the graduate students, respectively.

 The first year courses (100-150/501-502) are offered 4 times a week Monday-Thursday during the morning and early afternoon hours.
 Each meeting is 50 minutes.
 Classes are conducted in small groups normally of 20 or less students, allowing personal focus and frequent verbal communication between the instructors and the students in the class.
 Instructors are thus able to develop a personal relationship with each student in class.
 Classes are conducted in the target language: solely in Hebrew.
 This allows students to acquire the language faster and reach a solid level of understanding, by offering many daily opportunities to speak, read and write in the language, right from the very beginning.
 For details on the exact courses offered this semester, please see the course descriptions.